Final event of the project “Just and Safer Cities for All”

 …in Brno (Czech Republic)…

-On September 19 2017, a lunch debate took place in Brno (Czech Republic) in the framework of their National Crime Prevention Days.
-The event gathered representatives from the Probation and Mediation Service, from the cities of Brno, Brasov (Romania) and Vienna, academics from the University of Brno, the University of Prague, the Mendel University of Brno, the University of Bratislava (Slovakia) and the Czech Institute of Criminology and Social Prevention.
+On September 19 2017, a lunch debate took place in Brno (CZ) in the framework of their National Crime Prevention Days.
+The event gathered representatives from the Probation and Mediation Service, from the cities of Brno, Brasov (RO) and Vienna (AT), academics from the University of Brno, the University of Prague, the Mendel University of Brno, the University of Bratislava (SK) and the Czech Institute of Criminology and Social Prevention.

 The project and its recommendations were introduced by Pilar de la Torre, Programme Manager at Efus, and the discussion was launched by Shams Asadi, Head Commissioner for Humans Right of Vienna, who shared the experiences of her city and encouraged participants to react on the recommendations.